iamrichardjones/acronymfinder/README.md

 And I could not do a project on mnemonics without referencing [xkcd](https://xkcd.com/992/)

+### Legal Bit
-Legal Bit: all slogan and data used in this project is sourced from the internet.
+All data used in this project is sourced from the internet.
 I take no responsibility for any errors.
-Please let me know if there are problems.
+Please let me know if there are problems or if any bits should be removed.

+### How to build/run
+1. Clone repository
+2. Run gradle clean build
+3. Run gradle installDist
+3. installdist will create the distribution
+4. Find /build/install/*/bin
+5. Run the bat or shell file

-TODO:
+### TODO:
-* create the importer to read from a file (on-going)
 * I18N it all
-* create music song titles for mnemonics etc
+* Add more Mnemonics